timclifford/vault-mtls/README.md

 ```
 ./gen-certs.sh docker
 ```
-To generate TLS certificate for the server.
+To generate TLS certificates for the client and server, and to download the CA's root certificate.

 Finally:
 ```